 Use this box to explain your overall score

-For light maintenance and cleaning, this is ideal, and its size means it travels easily too.
+For light maintenance and cleaning it's fine, and its size means it travels easily too.
 It's not as secure as a clamped stand for more serious work, but it's not designed to be; the high price given its slightly limited use does hold it back slightly, though.

 About the tester